Create your CV

 All jobs are different of course.
 However, during your career, you gain competencies and skills which are transferable.
 These strong personal traits are gained through experience and will help you execute any other job more efficiently.
 Read more about listing skills on your cv here.

 You can also gain certain skills and competencies in a non-professional setting.
 For instance by doing voluntary work as a coach, trainer or accountant for a club or organization.
-If you have done these activities during your study, they are refered to as an extracurricular activity.
+If you have done these activities during your study, they are referred to as extracurricular activities.
 Make sure to list them including the skills you gained.

 What is a chronological CV, and what order should it be in?